ScaredCrowGames/ColorPicker/README.md

 ## Samples
 The package includes a full demo:

-📁 Samples~/ contains ColorPickerDemo.unity and ready-to-use prefab
+📁 Samples~/ contains ColorPickerDemo.unity, palette and outline images, preset example and ready-to-use prefab

 Import it from Package Manager > Samples